raystack/optimus/docs/concepts/v1-to-v2.md

   - `start_date`: self-explanatory as opctl generates them, same as V1
   - `end_date`: when the job should finish executing the schedule
   - `interval`: self-explanatory as opctl generates them, same as V1
+- Support for creating datasets/tables/views
+  - Specification used to create tables have changed, please go through documentation for details